Is there a deadline for registration? How can I tell if a camp is still open?

 Does my student need to have a Lego robotics kit?

 A Lego Robot kit is not required to attend camp.
 We provide all the materials necessary including computers, Lego Mindstorms kits, Legos and fun!
+If you're interested in buying a Lego Robotics Set for your child to work with at home, visit this page!

 Will my student be able to bring a robot home?